Altinn/altinn-studio-docs/content/architecture/application/altinn-platform/storage/_index.md

 A data element is a file that contains a specific form element of an instance.
 It may be structured file, e.g. json, xml, or it may be a binary file, e.g. pdf.
-The application metadata restricts the types of form elements that are allowed {elementType}.
+The application metadata restricts the types of form elements that are allowed {dataType}.

 Get a specific data element